Samantha Selfridge – Decision Maker

 Joe Forbes – Ambassador

 I’m Joe and I’m 21 and from Belfast.
-I wanted to be part of the Young People in the Lead Group so I could show other young people with disabilities that they can have the same opportunities as everyone else if they put they their minds to it.
+I wanted to be part of the Empowering Young People Group so I could show other young people with disabilities that they can have the same opportunities as everyone else if they put they their minds to it.

 I was working as a chef a few years ago when I had a fall which led to me being in a wheelchair.
 I have functional neurological disorder, which brings on seizures and sometimes it’s hard to leave the house.